 I've been a reasonably happy citizen of the Apple universe ever since I purchased my first Mac Classic in 1988.
 And when Apple introduced the iPhone, I was all in.
 I never seriously thought about trading mine in for an Android smartphone—until now.
 That’s because Google just announced that its new Android Q OS will come with a Live Caption application and other accessibility features.

 A Google video shows how Live Caption helps people with hearing loss navigate the world of digital audio and video.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Live Caption creates instant, real-time transcriptions for videos, podcasts, and audio messages for any app running on Android Q. As soon as speech is detected, captions appear, even if the app has no native built-in support for captioning.
 It even captions video and audio recorded by the user.

 If Live Caption works anywhere near as well as the demonstration yesterday at the annual Google I/O developer conference, it might just be the kind of killer app that will entice diehard iPhone users like me to consider making the switch.

 As Google said in a blog post about the Android Q:

 For 466 million deaf and hard of hearing people around the world, captions are more than a convenience—they make content more accessible.
 We worked closely with the Deaf community to develop a feature that would improve access to digital media.
 With a single tap, Live Caption will automatically caption media that’s playing audio on your phone.
 Live Caption works with videos, podcasts and audio messages, across any app—even stuff you record yourself.
 As soon as speech is detected, captions will appear, without ever needing Wifi or cell phone data, and without any audio or captions leaving your phone.Google Android Q Announcement

 Captions wherever and whenever you need them